letizialicitra/Informatique_Graphique/README.md

 ![image_3_1](image_3_1.png)

 # BE-4 09/02/24
-In this section we'll see how to add the antialiasing filter, sweet shadows and depth-of-field.
+In this section we'll see how to add the antialiasing filter, soft shadows and depth-of-field.
 ## Section4.1 Antialising filter
 In order to solve the aliasing problem and to have more precision in the printed image, we apply the antialising filter.
 It consists of a function used for assigning the weights at the closer pixels in order to do the sampling for every pixel.
 The modifications are the followings:
 ```cpp